junminchen/PhyNEO/README.md

 ```bash
 ./poledit DMC.xyz
 ```
-Notes: JUST '<ENTER>' TO LAST QUESTIONS!!!
+Notes: JUST PRESS 'ENTER' TO LAST QUESTIONS!!!
 All we need is copy the local frame definition to 'localframe' file.
 ```txt
 Local Frame Definition for Multipole Sites :